epicyclic-dev/nice-data/readme.md

 }
 ```

 Serialized maps are inherently ordered, but the data structures they represent do not necessarily preserve order.
-Nice preserves the order of the map keys as they were encountered in the document.
+Nice guarantees that the order of the map keys, as they were encountered in the document, is preserved.
+Serialized maps can also represent multiple entries that have the same key.
+This is not generally useful (if you need to have multiple values for a given key, its corresponding value should be a list) and cannot typically be represented by a map data structure.
+The Nice parser can be configured to produce a parse error when a duplicate key is encountered (the default behavior) or it can preserve either only first encountered duplicate value or only the last encountered duplicate value (in this case, the map order preserves the index of the last encountered duplicate, which may be less efficient if many duplicates exist, since it requires performing an ordered remove on the previously encountered instance).

 ASCII spaces following the key scalar will be ignored, allowing adjacent values to be justified.
 The key scalar itself may not contain trailing or leading whitespace.
 A line only ever contains a single key scalar, unlike YAML.
 Maps must be nested using structural indentation.

 ```nice
 fully aligned: value: 1